new-cairo-sky/unicode-type-kerning/README.md

 ## Why?

 Text set using this technique can / may / has a chance of working across different environments. ie. The same text should, in theory, retain its kerning in Html, rich text, or page-layout software and doesn't require any markup language.
-In the past, most web kerning solutions have used a combination of JS, CSS, and many `span` elements.
-This approach just uses lots of Unicode characters and may be a lighter-weight and easier to parse approach for large bodies of text.
+In the past, most web kerning solutions have used a combination of JS, CSS, and lots of `span` elements.
+On the other hand, this approach just uses a bunch of Unicode characters that are usually retained between copy/paste cycles in various contexts.

 ## Limitations

-This proof-of-concept currently only supports positive kerning.
-However, by using a negative letter-spacing value, negative kerning is possible.
-Future updates may implement a combination of U+180E with a positive white-space glyph such as U+202F to enable both positive and negative type kerning.

-T᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎h᠎᠎᠎᠎e qu᠎᠎᠎᠎i᠎᠎᠎᠎c᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎k br᠎᠎᠎᠎ow᠎᠎᠎᠎n f᠎᠎᠎᠎᠎᠎᠎᠎ox jump᠎᠎᠎᠎s o᠎᠎᠎᠎v᠎᠎᠎᠎e᠎᠎᠎᠎r t᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎he la᠎᠎᠎᠎z᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎᠎y d᠎᠎᠎᠎og.